vuejs/vue-test-utils/docs/api/wrapper/destroy.md

 if `attachToDocument` was set to `true` when mounted, the component DOM elements will also be removed from the document.

-For functional components, `destroy` only removes the rendered dom elements from the document.
+For functional components, `destroy` only removes the rendered DOM elements from the document.